fabriciodorneles/react-challenge/README.md

 # React Challenge - Breakify App
 ## Fabricio Dorneles
- This project is a React web application that meets the specified requirements outlined in the challenge.
-Below are the details on how to set up, run the project, and additional information.

 ## Project Overview

 The project implements a page with a specific style and format, highlighting elements from the periodic table based on inputted first and last names.
 It utilizes React, Redux, Redux-Thunk, and ESLint for code quality.